Jul 12, 2017

 Walter J. Curran Jr., MD, FACR, is the executive director of the Winship Cancer Institute of Emory University, the Lawrence W. Davis Professor and Chair of Emory’s Department of Radiation Oncology, and the associate vice president for cancer at the Woodruff Health Sciences Center.

 Stephen B. Edge, MD, FACS, FASCO, is the Vice President for Healthcare Outcomes Policy and Professor of Oncology at the Roswell Park Cancer Institute.

-Arti Hurria, MD, FASCO, is director of the Cancer and Aging Research Program, co-leader of the Cancer Control and Population Sciences Program, and associate professor of medical oncology and therapeutics research at City of Hope.
+Arti Hurria, MD, FASCO, is vice provost of clinical faculty, professor and director of the Center on Cancer and Aging, and co-lead of the Cancer Control and Population Sciences Program at City of Hope.

 Maha Hussain, MD, FACP, FASCO, is the Cis-Maisel Professor of Oncology, and professor of medicine and urology at the University of Michigan Comprehensive Cancer Center (UMCCC).
 Dr. Hussain has also served as the associate director for clinical research and co-leader of the Prostate Cancer/Genitourinary Oncology Program, as well as the associate chief for clinical research in the Division of Hematology/Oncology at UMCCC.

 Reshma Jagsi, MD, DPhil, is professor and deputy chair of the Department of Radiation Oncology at the University of Michigan, where she is residency program director, treats breast cancer, and conducts health services research.

 David Khayat, MD, PhD, FASCO, is the head of the Department of Medical Oncology at Pitié-Salpêtrière Hospital, Paris, France.